onticinc/onticinc/README.md

 Innovative Software Engineer with experience developing full stack applications and websites.

-Capable of quickly learning and mastering new technologies and working in both team and self-directed settings.
+Capable of quickly learning and mastering new technologies while working in both team and self-directed settings.
 Adept at designing and building applications with usability and high performance in mind.

 ```javascript
 const michael = {